sirJiggles/enabler/Readme.md

 in the public config object that can be committed to git.
 This will adjust how the bot behaves.
 For API token configuration have a look at "secrets"

-As the project is in TypeScript and there is a type config for the configuration it should be fairly self explanatory 🚀
+As the project is in TypeScript and there is a type config for the configuration it should be fairly self explanatory 🚀 but some cool settings you can change

+- number of days a ticket is in state blocked before slacking about it
+- number of days a ticket is in state in progress before slacking about it.

 ## Secrets 🕵️‍♀️